Poisoning Data

 Oregon Poison Center data is obtained through a broad query of raw data from the Oregon Poison Center Data System and is not intended for scientific or research purposes.
 The use of our data for clinical or epidemiological decision making requires an understanding of the underlying premise by which we are able to collect data.
 Parties interested in our data should discuss the results with our leadership prior to using it.

 Oregon Poison Center annual reports provide a high-level overview of poisoning trends in our service area over the past year and highlight the work of the poison center in the community.
-The following annual reports are available for viewing and download:
+For older reports and additional data requests, please contact the poison center.

 Ongoing studies involving Oregon Poison Center data